syncfusion/ej2-javascript-docs/src/lineargauge/linear-gauge/pointers.md

 ### Radial Gradient

 Using radial gradient, colors will be applied in circular progression.
 The inner circle position of the radial gradient will be set using the [`innerPosition`](../api/linear-gauge/radialGradient/#innerposition) property.
 The outer circle position of the radial gradient can be set using the [`outerPosition`](../api/linear-gauge/radialGradient/#outerposition) property.
-The color stop values such as color, opacity and offset are set using [`colorStop`](../api/linear-gauge/radialGradient/#colorstop) property.

-The radial gradient can be applied to all pointer types like marker and rangeBar.
-To do so, follow the below code sample.
+The color stop values such as [`color`](../api/linear-gauge/colorStopModel/#color), [`opacity`](../api/linear-gauge/colorStopModel/#opacity), and [`offset`](../api/linear-gauge/colorStopModel/#offset) are set using [`colorStop`](../api/linear-gauge/radialGradient/#colorstop) property.
+The radial gradient can be rendered for the pointer in the Linear Gauge by using the below example.

 {% tab template= "linear-gauge/pointers", sourceFiles="index.ts,index.html", es5Template="es5RadialGradient" %}